wraitii/WindRider/README.md

-# Karman-Line
+# WindRider

-I can only describe this as a tentative crossover between No Man's Sky and Escape Velocity Nova.
-Both are away over-ambitious goals, but the core idea of the game is good.
-Read about it in "docs" if you can sort through my French.
+This is a FLOSS game inspired by Escape Velocity Nova.
+It's going to be superficially similar to Naev, Endless Sky and obviously EV Nova.

+I've taken inspiration from various older ideas, which you may find in docs.
-You may find super-detailed information about the end goal in docs/Ramblings about what this game should be.txt It's a rather long but hopefully interesting read.
+In particular, `Ramblings about what this game should be.txt` is a long but interesting (imo) read.

-This is a super-pet project of mine.
-I've had this idea/hope for a different space game for ages now.
-2 years ago,I had began a simple project to learn more about modern OpenGL, called Karman Line, where I tried implementing good atmosphere rendering.
-I've got a little bit of motivation right now so I'm pushing it further in the direction I'd like it to go, but there's a really long way to anything that remotely looks like a game.
-Untested on anything but my personal Mac computer.
+Uses Godot Engine (dev branch) because I've decided that I wanted to actually try and make something playable this time.
+I've tried this as a pet project coding my own engine recently, but it's just too time-consuming :p